eli-eric/ELI-panda/README.md

 ELI oPerations And maiNtenance DAtabase

-The project has three main sections:
+The project has two main sections:

-### Database:

-database(s) where we store ELI-PANDA data

 ### Backend: